Roman Britain: Economy

 By the 3rd and 4th centuries, small towns could often be found near villas.
 In these towns, villa owners and small-scale farmers could obtain specialist tools.
 Lowland Britain in the 4th century was agriculturally prosperous enough to export grain to the continent.
-This prosperity lay behind the blossoming of villa building and decoration that occurred between AD 300 and 350.
+This prosperity lay behind the blossoming of villa building and decoration that occurred between 300 and 350.

 Britain's cities also consumed Roman-style pottery and other goods, and were centres through which goods could be distributed elsewhere.
 During the first two centuries of Roman rule, Britain is said to have been hugely reliant on imported pottery, but by the fourth century, it was self-sufficient.
 This has been cited as an example of economic development, and at least one town, Durobrivae, primarily manufactured pottery.
 At Wroxeter in Shropshire, stock smashed into a gutter during a 2nd-century fire reveals that Gaulish samian ware was being sold alongside mixing bowls from the Mancetter-Hartshill industry of the West Midlands.
 Roman designs were most popular, but rural craftsmen still produced items derived from the Iron Age La Tène artistic traditions.
 Britain was home to much gold, which attracted Roman invaders.
 By the 3rd century, Britain's economy was diverse and well established, with commerce extending into the non-Romanised north.